-Outbreak from new virus rises to 440 in China, with 9 dead
+Cases of viral respiratory illness rise sharply in China

-Li said that marked an increase of 149 confirmed cases.
-He said Japan and South Korea had confirmed one case each and Thailand three.
-The U.S. and Taiwan also confirmed one case each on Tuesday.
+“The situation is under control here,” Thailand Public Health Minister Anutin Charnvirakul told reporters, saying there are no reports of the infection spreading to others.
+“We checked all of them: taxi drivers, people who wheeled the wheelchairs for the patients, doctors and nurses who worked around them.”

-Concerned about a global outbreak similar to SARS, another coronavirus that spread from China to more than a dozen countries in 2002-2003, numerous nations have adopted screening measures for travelers from China, especially those arriving from Wuhan.
+Travel agencies that organize trips to North Korea say the country has banned foreign tourists because of the outbreak.
+Most tourists to North Korea are either Chinese or travel to the country through neighboring China.
+North Korea also closed its borders in 2003 during the SARS scare.

-The worries have been heightened by the coming of the Lunar New Year holiday rush, when millions of Chinese travel at home and abroad.
+Other countries have stepped up screening measures for travelers from China, especially those arriving from Wuhan.
+Worries have been heightened by the coming of the Lunar New Year holiday rush, when millions of Chinese travel at home and abroad.

 Officials said it was too early to compare the new virus with SARS or MERS, or Middle East respiratory syndrome, in terms of how lethal it might be.
 They attributed the spike in new cases to improvements in detection and monitoring.